tomMEM/Jetbot-Project/README.md

 ## 3)	Road Following: Scripts data_collection_joystick_roadfollowing.ipynb and live_demo_roadfollowing_targetdisp.ipynb
  -  #### Camera angle should be adjusted to picture mainly the street without large parts of the "horizon".
- -  #### It seems a large number of images is required, >1000, here I tried about 10000 images which took about 24 hours for the training script on the nano at MAX power
+ -  #### It seems a large number of images is required, >1000, which can take 24 hours for the training script on the nano at MAX power
- - #### Need to run the training road in both directions, every 100 to 400 images the environment was altered (door, windows, lights) and new objects were placed near the training course
+ - #### Need to collect images while driving in either direction; every 100 to 400 images the environment can be altered (door, windows, lights) and new objects could be placed near the training course
  - #### The idea is to prevent the network to orientate on certain landmarks except road labels (two blue strips)

   * Joystick control to drive during data_collection_road_following